286057/hover-game/README.md

 # hovergame
-A simple hover game, made from a tutorial
+A simple hover game, made from a EXTENSIVE walkthrough via my teacher through an assignment.